Exercise outdoors - even with allergies

 That's because the faster you move through air, the more airborne pollens and mould spores strike your face, and are breathed-in, meaning a greater chance of an allergic reaction.

 Weather is key

 The pollen seasons for particular plants are very consistent within each geographical region.
 Weather plays a large role in determining what the pollen count will be, both seasonally and daily.
-A change in temperature, wind conditions, humidity, rain or drizzle can change the pollen counts.
+A change in temperature, wind conditions, humidity, rain, or drizzle can affect the pollen counts.

 Usually, pollen counts are highest on warm, dry and breezy mornings and lowest on rainy, cooler days.
 The severity of your allergic reaction will generally mirror the rise and fall of the pollen count.